sgermosen/WhatStatusThieffer/README.md

 # WhatStatusThieffer
- It's an app designed to thieff the Whatsapp Status without need to ask for them, speccially the videos
+ It's an app designed to thieff the Whatsapp Status without need to ask for them, speccially the videos.

 # Knowed Issues